shyaka-ndamukunda/Wireframing/README.md

 - **Saves Time and Resources:** Making changes to wireframes is quicker and less expensive than modifying high-fidelity designs or developed software.

 For example, when developing a booking management system, wireframes allow the team to agree on user flows such as searching for availability, making bookings, and processing payments before actual development begins.

+## Wireframing in Practice

+In a real-world booking management system project, wireframing played a crucial role in identifying usability issues early in the design phase.
+For example, initial wireframes revealed that users struggled to find the booking cancellation option easily, which could lead to frustration and increased support requests.

+By reviewing the wireframe with stakeholders and potential users, the team realized that the cancellation feature was buried under multiple menus, making it hard to access.
+The wireframe was adjusted to place a clearly visible "Cancel Booking" button on the main booking details page.

+This early change ensured that when the system was developed, users found it intuitive and easy to manage their bookings, reducing errors and enhancing user satisfaction.

+Overall, wireframing helps teams uncover and fix usability problems before costly development begins, ensuring the final product is user-friendly and aligned with user needs.